← Blocks

 Gotchas

 The resistor drops the excess supply voltage, dissipating it as heat.
-At higher supply voltages this becomes significant - don’t assume a 0402 is fine.
+At higher supply voltages, the power dissipated in the resistor PRP_R becomes significant - don’t assume a 0402 is fine.

 For example, driving an LED from 12 V. Note a higher current for this example: